Student Accessibility Services

-Students requesting support services through the Office of Disability Services (ODS) are required to submit documentation to verify eligibility under the Americans with Disabilities Act of 1990, ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
+Students requesting support services and academic accommodation are required to submit documentation to verify eligibility under the Americans with Disabilities Act of 1990, ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
 These guidelines will assist you in identifying or obtaining documentation necessary to verify eligibility.

 The following are guidelines for types of disabilities that might require services:

 The evaluation should be typed on letterhead that includes the place of employment, address, and phone number of the qualified professional that completed the evaluation.
 It must be dated, and signed by the qualified professional.

 The evaluation must be conducted by a qualified professional with comprehensive training and relevant experience in the diagnosis of psychiatric and related disorders.
 It must include the name, title, and professional credentials of the evaluator including information about license, certification and/or area(s) of specialization.

 - Qualified professionals may include: psychologists, neuro-psychologists, psychiatrists, and other relevantly trained medical doctors - The qualified professional(s) completing evaluation must be impartial and not related to person being evaluated.